-- attend and participate in all scheduled meetings; - be familiar with the agenda and past minutes; - invest appropriate time to read and understand the meeting papers; - come to meetings prepared and ready to contribute; - be collaborative and acknowledge the view of other members; - undertake tasks assigned to them in a timely manner and report back on completion and outcomes of actions; - familiarise themselves with their roles and responsibilities;

-• notify the Secretariat prior to the meeting if they are unable to.
+- attend and participate in all scheduled meetings; - be familiar with the agenda and past minutes; - invest appropriate time to read and understand the meeting papers; - come to meetings prepared and ready to contribute; - be collaborative and acknowledge the view of other members; - undertake tasks assigned to them in a timely manner and report back on completion and outcomes of actions; - familiarise themselves with their roles and responsibilities; - notify the Secretariat prior to the meeting if they are unable to attend (refer to Section 6.4 for information on leave of absence).

-Each member has a duty in relation to the functions and activities of the JAC of which it is a member and to make sufficient enquiries to ensure this duty is adequately discharged by asking questions to fully understand.
+Whilst membership to an advisory committee may call upon specific skills, it is acknowledged each member has a duty in relation to the functions and activities of the advisory committee of which it is a member and to make sufficient enquiries to ensure this duty is adequately discharged by asking questions to fully understand.